obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 3. Third item
 ```

-Use lazy numbering for list with more than three items:
+Use lazy numbering for lists with more than three items:

 **Recommended**